Griefed/ServerPackCreator/README.md

     1. Enter a CurseForge projectID;FileID-combination as the modpack directory.
 3. **Install a Forge or Fabric modloader server in your server pack**
 4. **Configurable list of clientside-only mods to not include your server pack**
-    1. Allow ServerPackCreator to automatically detect clientside-only mods by setting `de.griefed.serverpackcreator.serverpack.autodiscoverenabled=true` in `serverpackcreator.properties`
+    1. Allow ServerPackCreator to automatically detect clientside-only mods by setting `de.griefed.serverpackcreator.serverpack.autodiscoverenabled=true` in `serverpackcreator.properties`.
 5. **Configurable list of directories from your modpack to include in your server pack**
-    1. Copying worlds from `saves/world` will result in the world being copied to `server_pack/world`
+    1. Copy saves.
+Specify `saves/world` and it will result in the world being copied to `your_server_pack/world`.
-    2. Specify extra files to include in server pack like follows `source/path/to/file;server_pack/destination_file`
+    2. Copy specific files.
+Specify `source/path/to/some.file;some/folder/destination.file` and `source/path/to/some.file` will be copied to `some/folder/destination.file` inside the server pack.
-    3. Exclude files/directories by prefixing an entry with `!` or adding it to `de.griefed.serverpackcreator.configuration.copydirs.exclude=` in `serverpackcreator.properties`
+    3. Exclude files and directories.
+Prefixing an entry with `!` or adding it to `de.griefed.serverpackcreator.configuration.copydirs.exclude=` in `serverpackcreator.properties` will result in that file or directory not being copied to the server pack.
+    4. Lazy-Mode.
+Only specify `lazy_mode` and **nothing** else, and the whole modpack you specified will be copied to the server pack.
+Be warned though that configurations using this will receive no support from me.
+If the generated server pack errors, it is up to you to fix it.
 6. **Generate Forge or Fabric start-scripts in your server pack**
     1. Specify JVM flags / Java Args for your start scripts!
 7. **Include a server-icon.png-file in your server pack**